sparkida/git-filter-orphans/README.md

-  update       -update your new repo and force push to remote clone        -make a backup of your current repo and clone from it in: $REPO_ROOT gc           -run manual garbage collection on repo (potentially dangerous) checkout     -checkout all remote branches purge FILE   -purge an object list, expects a gfo-sorted.txt type of list
+  update       -update your new repo and force push to remote clone        -make a backup of your current repo and clone from it in: $REPO_ROOT gc           -run manual garbage collection on repo (potentially dangerous) checkout     -checkout all remote branches, !IMPORTANT - this must be done
-    --tmp DIR    -an off-disk temporary directory to optimize the filter process the directory will be created and deleted on completion filter PATH  -filter a single orphaned file or directory, will not recurse a directory --tmp DIR    -same as above rmdir PATH   -recursively filter all items of a directory --tmp DIR    -same as above help GIT-USERNAME CLONE-REPO
+                before you filter in order to filter all branches properly for push purge FILE   -purge an object list, expects a gfo-sorted.txt type of list --tmp DIR    -an off-disk temporary directory to optimize the filter process the directory will be created and deleted on completion rmdir PATH   -recursively filter all items of a directory[PATH]; you can also pass in a text based file similar to gfo-sorted.txt and use it as a list of directories to delete --tmp DIR    -same as above filter PATH  -filter a single orphaned file or directory, will not recurse a directory --tmp DIR    -same as above help GIT-USERNAME CLONE-REPO
                -this menu, you can pass a username and clone-repo name into the params